jakobsen/eaj.no/content/posts/countdown-timer/countdown-timer.md

 }
 ```

-Finally, I'll just add some rules so that the boxes don't change in width when the numbers tick down, center the text, and set some font sizes.
+Finally, we'll add some rules so that the boxes don't change in width when the numbers tick down, center the text, and set some font sizes.

 ```css:title=style.css
 .box {